 Anti-Reflective (AR) Coating – AR coatings block reflected light, which results in a reduction in glare, annoying reflections and halos around lights at night.
 They reduce the glare that you see, as well as the glare that others can see on your lenses, so your eyes are more visible to others.

 Mirror Coating: highly reflective coatings applied to the front surface of lenses to reduce an additional 10% – 60% of light entering the eye.
 This makes them especially beneficial for activities in very bright conditions.
 The color of a mirror coating is a purely cosmetic decision.
-Here are the mirror coatings we offer.
+Solid mirrors not recommended with Transitions; flash mirrors are fine.